kmkavinda6/file_share_web/README.md

     Replace `<Your-Local-IP-Address>` with your actual local IP address.
 You can find your local IP address using commands like `ipconfig` (Windows) or `ifconfig` (Linux/Mac).

-**Usage:**

-    - View Files: The web page will display a list of files available for download.
-    - Download Files: Click on a file link to download it.
-The file will be prompted for download rather than displayed in the browser.

 **Troubleshooting:**

 - Files Not Showing: Ensure the `data` directory contains files and that the `server.py` script is running correctly.
 - To start the HTTP server on port 80, ensure that no other services are using port 80 on your machine.